Graduate Assistantships

 Graduate Assistantships provide students opportunities for professional experience, academic training, and financial support while pursing graduate degrees.
 Assistantships are paid positions that support the teaching, research, or service mission of UNC Greensboro.
-Stipend amounts vary by position and expected number of hours per week to a maximum of 20 hours per week.
-If you are awarded an Assistantship, you may be eligible for some or complete tuition remission.
+Stipend amounts and the number of hours per week vary by position and are determined by the department, not to exceed 20 hours per week.
+If you are awarded an Assistantship, you may be eligible for partial or complete tuition remission, determined by your department and availability of funding.

 Most students with graduate assistantships obtain them through their academic programs.